 Don’t forget that Chatbots also have their own deployment costs, which you may want to factor in as an aside when calculating your first year’s ROI.

-Incoming chat counts are rising every year – from 2016 to 2017, businesses saw a 180% increase in average chats per month.
+Incoming chat counts are rising every year – from 2017 to 2018, businesses saw big increase in average chats per month, no matter what the size of their chat team is.
 As these numbers go up, so will the amount of easily answered chats that your Chatbot is capable of handling.
 And, as Chatbot providers further push the boundaries of what customer-facing AI systems are capable of, Chatbots will be able to handle increasingly complex queries.
 This means that even including any Chatbot development and maintenance costs, your bot will grow more profitable as the years go by.

 Remember that this ROI calculation model only works if your Chatbot can solve the incoming queries that it is designed to, and not make your queue worse.
 To ensure proper use of your Chatbot, remember that implementation is key.
 Be sure to map out your Chatbot’s journey, and make use of customer feedback.
 By simply asking your customers to rate whether an answer was helpful or not, you and your Chatbot can make tremendous strides in learning what is working and what isn’t.